MicrosoftDocs/mslearn-advocates.azure-functions-and-signalr/troubleshooting.md

         run: echo ${{ env.PACKAGE_PATH }}
   ```

-  The value should be: `server-start`.
-You can also use `server-end`.
+  The value should be: `start/server`.
+You can also use `solution/server`.

 * If the client doesn't deploy correctly, add debugging to make sure it is build with the **BACKEND_URL**.